-create new paths.
-From a theoretical the processes by which the mixing of usesapproach, this paper emphasizes a strong takes place is important, such as diversity, conceptual framework during the design conservation and regeneration.
-The diversity process, which can help us find solutions of activities in a street 'is a product not simply that go outside the common path of urban of the mix of activities within the building design praxis.

-and blocks that abut a street but also of the

-design and public use of the street itself.
-The provided into the street fabric, which issue is not only of design or the position of prepresents the lymphatic system of the entrances in buildings, but also concerns howerban environment, it is possible to rethe street becomes an active space of mutual establish a oneness and modify the way collaboration between the private and the experience the city, both by visitors and public realms.
+the processes by which the mixing of uses takes place is important, such as diversity, conservation and regeneration.
+The diversity of activities in a street 'is a product not simply of the mix of activities within the buildings and blocks that abut a street but also of the design and public use of the street itself'.
+The issue is not only of design or the position of entrances in buildings, but also concerns how the street becomes an active space of mutual collaboration between the private and the public realm15.